-That’s one of our family’s favorite things to do, whether we’re lounging by the pool, cuddled on the couch, or lying on a quilt under a shade tree on a sunny afternoon.
+That’s because at our house, summer means reading.
+Reading one of our family’s favorite things to do all year long.
+But summer gives us extra free time (and sunshine) to enjoy even more of it, whether we’re lounging by the pool, cuddled on the couch, or lying on a quilt under a shade tree on a sunny afternoon.

 We are big Marla Frazee fans at our house, and her soft but detailed illustrations make Scanlon’s simple, understated verses come to life.
 Reading this book always puts me in the mood for working in the garden, climbing trees, shopping farmers’ markets, visiting the beach, and experiencing all the other wonderful joys that summertime brings.